PhD thesis

 a.
 Copy of published works.

 b.
-Report from the thesis director, justifying the submission of the compendium of publications as a doctoral thesis.
+Thesis director's report justifying the presentation of the compendium of publications as a doctoral thesis.

 c.
-Report from the PhD student specifying his/her contribution to each article, which will be endorsed by the thesis director.
+A report from the doctoral student specifying his or her contribution to each article, which will be endorsed by the thesis supervisor.

 d.
 Signed documentation from which it results.